Google-Developers-Student-Club-VIT-AP/.github/profile/README.md

 <img width="990" alt="logo" src="https://user-images.githubusercontent.com/65449934/213941088-09b53dc8-6907-4eac-88aa-0cc56e3c98ce.png">

-<h4 align="center">GDSC VIT-AP is a student community with a mission to empower and inspire the next generation of developers and builders through exchange of ideas, code and innovation.</h4>
+<h4 align="center">We are a student community with a mission to empower the next generation of developers and builders through exchange of ideas, code and innovation.</h4>

 <br />